What Is a Digital Adoption Platform?

 field-validation

-2. Customer Success Teams
+2. Customer Service & Success Teams

 Customer success teams are tasked with customer onboarding, support, retention, and growth strategies to enable partners to get the most out of a product or service.
 Here are a few ways DAPs enable customer-facing teams to provide a better customer experience: